Prathamesh8766/sample_gitaction/feature_folder/README.md

-"created feature branch without any parent branch" command for this "git commit --orphan branch_name
+"created feature branch without any parent branch": command for this "git commit --orphan "branch name"